Châtelaine de Vergy

-The Châtelaine de Vergy or Chastelaine de Vergi is an anonymously-written short 13th century romance of courtly love in Old French.
+The Châtelaine de Vergy (or Chastelaine de Vergi) is an anonymous short 13th-century romance of courtly love in Old French.

 Overview

-The poem consists of approximately 958 lines of verse in 8 syllable rhymed couplets.
+The poem consists of approximately 958 lines of verse in octosyllabic rhyming couplets.
 The work is in the same poetic form as the majority of medieval French romans, although significantly shorter than the romances of Chrétien de Troyes.
 The work has come down to us in 20 manuscripts, though manuscripts C and G are the ones most commonly referred to, with the Folio Classiques edition using the former, which has 958 lines, and the Livre de Poche edition using the latter of 965 verses.
-The oldest extant version was written in the late 13th Century, in approximately 1288, and the presumed date for the composition of the work is the first half of that century.
+The oldest extant version was written in the late 13th century, in approximately 1288, and the presumed date for the composition of the work is the first half of that century.
 Some critics believe that the romance (other than the ending) is a roman à clef and that elements are based on true events.

 The Châtelaine de Vergy was apparently very popular in courtly circles.
-There exists as well a 15th-century prose version of the tale, and the plot was reused by Marguerite de Navarre in one of her Heptameron short stories (tale LXX).
-There are also multiple examples of the tale being portrayed in art, including various chests depicting scenes from the poem.
+There exists as well a 15th-century prose version of the tale, and the plot was reused by Marguerite de Navarre in one of her Heptaméron short stories (tale LXX).
+There are also multiple examples of the tale being portrayed in art, including various caskets depicting scenes from the poem.

-Whether or not the text is part of the Courtly Love tradition has been widely debated, especially given Gaston de Paris and C.S.
-Lewis' definitions of the concept.
+Whether or not the text is part of the courtly love tradition has been widely debated, especially given Gaston Paris and C. S. Lewis' definitions of the concept.